hilinc/popup-blocker-chrome-extension/README.md

 - Check if extension is enabled
 - Refresh test webpage (Cmd+R or Ctrl+R)
-- Check console for `[PopupsBlocker]` logs
+- Check console for `[Popup Blocker]` logs

 **Q: How to temporarily disable extension?**

 - Go to `chrome://extensions/`
-- Toggle off PopupsBlocker switch
+- Toggle off Popup Blocker switch

 **Q: How to uninstall extension?**

 - Go to `chrome://extensions/`
-- Click "Remove" button on PopupsBlocker card
+- Click "Remove" button on Popup Blocker card

 ## 🎨 Custom Icons (Optional)